top of page

 Handmade paper cordage vessel with circular openings suspended on wire above a wooden base, created from recycled printed paper as part of a creative listening evaluation

-Final Paper Cordage Vessel Made From Discarded Derbyshire Supergirl Prints, Suspended Above A Found Wooden Base To Reflect Holding, Care & Balance Within Creative Listening & Community Evaluation
+Final Paper Cordage Vessel Made From Discarded Derbyshire Supergirl Prints, Suspended Above A Fly-Tipped Found Wooden Base To Reflect Holding, Care & Balance Within Creative Listening & Community Evaluation

 It does not resolve everything.
 It does not claim to have found a final answer.
 Instead, it holds what was encountered.
 The uncertainty, the fragments, the attempts, and the care required to stay with them.